tum-ens/pyGRETA/doc/theory.rst

 is the rated wind speed.
 The area is not included in the previous equations as it does not change in both generation states (actual and theoretical maximum power).
-While the density could vary for both states, the overall impact of a change in density is negligible compared to the wind speed and therefore it is not included in the calculation.
+While the density could vary for both states, the overall impact of a change in density is negligible compared to the wind speed and therefore is not included in the calculation.